maxdoutex/MiSTer_FGC_Pack/README.md

 Region Version is the tournament preferred version for each game.
 'Core Credits' Button has been removed to avoid accidental button settings and pauses from users less familiar with the MiSTer.

+- Copy the _Tournament folder inside your _Arcade folder to use.
+- Romhacks are any romhacks that major changes to the point they could be considered their own game.
+- QOL_Romhacks are any romhacks that make only minor changes such as unlocking characters or visual changes.

 ### Saves
 A set of GBA Saves for full unlocks of multiplayer games.
 The saves have been converted into saves for the GBA2P core.
+- Copy the GBA and GBA2P Folders to your saves folder to use

 *Planning to expand to cover other consoles as needed*